checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

 Note that most properties have sane default values and do not need to be specified.

-### APICheck
+## `ApiCheck`

 API Checks are a good fit for monitoring typical HTTP based endpoints like REST APIs and GraphQL APIs, but can also be used for form encoded payloads.
 [Read more about API checks in our docs](https://www.checklyhq.com/docs/api-checks/)

+The examples below does the following:

 - It defines the basic Check properties like `name`, `activated` etc.
-- It defines the HTTP method `GET` the `url`.
+- It defines the HTTP method `GET` and the `url`.
 - It sets an extra header in the `headers` array.
 - It sets an extra param in the `queryParams` array, although you could add that to the URL directly too.
-- It defines an array of assertions to assert the HTTP response status is correct and that the JSON response body has a property called `name` by using the [JSON path](https://jsonpath.com/) expression `*.name`
+- It defines an array of assertions using the `AssertionBuilder` to assert that:
+  - the HTTP response status is `200`
+  - the JSON response body has a property called `name` by using the [JSON path](https://jsonpath.com/) expression `$.name`
+  - the `strict-transport-security` response header's `max-age` property has a value greater than 100000.
 - It runs a **setup script** and **teardown script**, which are just JavaScript files referenced from the same directory.

 The file hierarchy looks as follows: